heptarch/heptarch.github.io/drafts/demon.md

 laboratory of University College to Eversholt Street.
 She ducks into a culvert, unlocks a small service door, and lights the moderator lamp kept on a hook by the entrance.
-She summons the elevator, which clanks croakingly up like an oversized frog.
+The elevator, once summoned, clanks croakingly up like an oversized frog and swallows her.
-It swallows her, and begins the slow journey down to the tunnels; as the hum of coils and windings and transformers gets louder, Susan feels as if she is entering another plane, where she is her true self and has infinite space to play.
+As she begins the slow journey down to the tunnels, the hum of coils and windings and transformers gets louder, and Susan feels as if she is entering another plane, and where she is her true self, where she has infinite space to play.

 The frog disgorges her onto a junction of six tunnels, a few meters across and choked with machinery.
 Susan puts the lamp on a cluttered